-LIDO Element Identifies do:actorID> An actor (person or organisation) taking part in an event associated with the item being described. descriptiveNoteID> An external resource describing the entity.
-May be any kind of document, but best practice is a URL or URI. lido:eventID> An event associated with the item being described. lido:legalBodyID> An organisation or person being referred to as a legal body. lido:lidoRecID> A LIDO record.
-Best practice is to have it made up of an identifier for: The organisation providing the record (e.g. an ISIL 32); The record in the organisation's local collections management system.
-Do not confuse this with the lido:objectID>. do:objectID> The item being described.
+LIDO Element Identifies <lido:actorid></lido:actorid> An actor (person or organisation) taking part in an event associated with the item being described. lido:descriptiveNoteID> An external resource describing the entity.
+May be any kind of document, but best practice is a URL or URI. lido:eventID> An event associated with the item being described. <lido:legalbodyid></lido:legalbodyid> An organisation or person being referred to as a legal body. <lido:lidorecid></lido:lidorecid> A LIDO record.
+Best practice is to have it made up of an identifier for: The organisation providing the record (e.g. an ISIL26); The record in the organisation's local collections management system.
+Do not confuse this with the ido:objectID>. lido:objectID> The item being described.

-32 International Standard Identifier for Libraries and Related Organizations.
+26 International Standard Identifier for Libraries and Related Organizations.

-LIDO Element Identifies do:objectPublishedID> Published identification of the item being described.
+LIDO Element Identifies <lido:objectpublishedid></lido:objectpublishedid> Published identification of the item being described.
 It may: A link to authority files maintained outside of the collections management system of the organisation holding the work; An identifier for the object published by its repository, e.g. composed of an identifier for the repository and an inventory number of the object.
-Best practice is for it to be a URL. lido:placeID> A place where an event associated with the item being described took place. lido:recordID> The record describing the item in the organisations collections management system. lido:recordInfoID> The record describing the item outside the organisation's collections management system, for example an externally-maintained persistent identifier. lido:resourceID> The original, digital or analogue, surrogate for the item being described. lido:workID> The physical item held by the organisation.
+Best practice is for it to be a URL. <lido:placeid></lido:placeid> A place where an event associated with the item being described took place. <lido:recordid></lido:recordid> The record describing the item in the organisations collections management system. <lido:recordinfoid></lido:recordinfoid> The record describing the item outside the organisation's collections management system, for example an externally-maintained persistent identifier. lido:resourceID> The original, digital or analogue, surrogate for the item being described. <lido:workid></lido:workid> The physical item held by the organisation.